Bachelor of Arts in Creative Industries Management

 This course is for you if you want to ensure that the different forms of art continue to be seen to nurture the human soul.
 You will learn to:

-• apply creative industries management practices to recommend/create/evaluate policies in managing arts, culture, and creativity;
+• apply creative industries management practices to create and evaluate policies and projects in managing the arts, culture, and creativity that contribute to social change and economic development;

 Arts, creativity and innovation as a way of life